 Allowing students to use word processors has a moderate impact (d=0.55) on the quality of their writing.

-How to Teach Writing to Adolescents: A 3 Star Approach
+How to Teach Writing: A 3 Star Approach

 Sentence combining involves explicitly teaching students to combine two sentences as either a: